Data Handling & Security Overview

 Tracking & third parties

-Barecopy sets no advertising or analytics cookies and runs no user-tracking scripts.
+Barecopy sets no advertising cookies and runs no cross-site trackers.
+It uses Vercel Web Analytics to count page views: this is cookieless, stores no personal data and does not fingerprint or follow you across sites — it records only which page was viewed, the referrer, an approximate country and the device type, in aggregate.
+It never sees your files, file names or the metadata inside them.
 Payment and subscription management are handled by Polar Software Inc. as merchant of record; card details are provided to Polar, never to Barecopy.

-2. Load barecopy.com and clean a test file.
+2. Load barecopy.com and inspect or clean a test file.

 3. Observe that no request carrying file data is sent.